14 Best Places to Visit in Mathura and Vrindavan

 Vishram Ghat, Mathura

 It is one of the auspicious spots of Mathura.
-On the banks of the Yamuna river, this ghat is filled with majestic views.
+On the banks of the Yamuna River, this ghat is filled with majestic views.
 According to Hindu culture, this ghat is a worshiping spot.
 Devotees perform their rituals in the dawn and in the evening.
 Hindu mythology says that Lord Krishna took a rest on the Vishram Ghat.

 Hence the parikrama starts from this main ghat of Mathura and ends here.
 There is a total 25 number of ghats in Mathura but Vishram Ghat holds spiritual importance there.
 Tourist enjoys sightseeing on the banks of Yamuna.